ajread4/thm_writeups_publish/Flatline.md

 Nmap done: 1 IP address (1 host up) scanned in 253.58 seconds
 ```
-I ran more aggressive scans on each of the ports from the full nmap scan.
+I ran more aggressive scans on each of the ports from the full nmap scan since I wanted to gather some more information.
 ```
 ajread@aj-ubuntu:~/TryHackMe$ nmap -A -p 3389 -Pn [Remote IP] Starting Nmap 7.80 ( https://nmap.org ) at 2022-03-11 07:59 EST